“DEMONSTRATION PROJECTS ON EXISTING STATISTICAL METHODOLOGIES TO IMPROVE RD CLINICAL TRIALS (CT)”

 The applicants with matching methodologists will be asked to submit full proposals.

-Please note that only proposals using the Full Proposal template that will be provided on the EJP RD web page at the opening of the call (February 1st 2020) will be accepted.
+Please note that only proposals using the Full Proposal template that will be provided on the EJP RD webpage at the opening of the call (1 February 2020) will be accepted.
 The proposal document must respect the format and the length indicated.
 Proposals exceeding these limitations will be rejected without further review.

 Further information and the official publication of the call will soon be available on the website of the EJP RD